gear-lang/gear/README.md

 * Lightweight: the base runtime is only 71 KB.
 * Development tools: build system, language server, and remote debugger.

-## Contributing

-Gear accepts pull requests for assigned issues only.
-To be assigned an issue, comment on it and request assignment.
-Unsolicited pull requests will be closed.

-Please read the CLA (Contributor License Agreement) prior to contributing to this project.
-The CLA allows Gear to be relicensed without requesting permission from contributors.

 ## License

 License pending.